GIVESocialMovement/GIVESocialMovement.github.io/_posts/2019-02-04-extend-slick-with-enum-the-right-way.md

     }

     override def toString: String = name
-    // The below will be used in Slick's filter (or where) clause.
-I can't figure out a way around it. def value: Value = this.asInstanceOf[Value]
+    // The below will be used in Slick's WHERE clause.
+I can't figure out a way around it. def asValue: Value = this.asInstanceOf[Value]
   }

   def withName(s: String)(implicit tt: TypeTag[Value]): Value = Enum.withName[Value](s)